21 Sales Memes Everyone Doing B2B Sales in 2023 Will Get

 But if you’re a salesperson, things have probably been especially rough for you.
 (Which is why we've gathered some of our favorite sales memes for you.)

-Those goals you set for 2021, like crushing your quotas every month or quarter, have likely gone out the window.
+Those goals you set for the year, like crushing your quotas every month or quarter, have likely gone out the window.

 If you’re looking for some comic relief to the misery that is selling today, you’ve come to the right place.
 Here are 21 sales memes only salespeople will understand, along with some ideas of how to break the cycle of bad months and start selling again:

 1. The cheap competitor